 01

 Under the guidance of the Southern Cross Soloists and Margaret Schindler, the MSVS recipient is awarded to a young singer who has shown great aptitude in their craft.
-Recipients are given the oppurtunity to perform with Southern Cross Soloists and to recieve mentoring from Margaret Schindler.
+Recipients are given the opportunity to perform with Southern Cross Soloists and to receive mentoring from Margaret Schindler.

 Alumni